javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

-Now that we have controller, we should bind endpoints to `UserController`.
-There is `Routing` class
+Now that we have controller, we should bind endpoints to `UserController`. `Routing` class
-which helps us to get the `UserController` from Google Guice.
-And it guarantees that there is method
+helps us to resolve the `UserController` from Google Guice.
+It guarantees, that there is a method
-`bindRoutes()`, which we will use later on.
+`bindRoutes()`, which we will used later on.

 ~~~java
 package io.kidbank.user;